Monitoring and Evaluation

 Third-Party Monitoring

-Our third-party monitoring services include data collection, audits and monitoring projects, to collect and share independent and verifiable information to ensure that the development and implementation of stakeholder projects meet donor requirements and communities needs.
+Our third-party monitoring services collect and share independent project insight to ensure that the implementation of projects meet donor requirements and community needs.

 Research and Assessments

-We believe in informed and knowledgeable programmation for precise and targeted responses in the field.
-Our independent research and assessments contribute to the coherence and rigor of programs in the systems in which they are embedded.
+We believe in informed programming for precise and targeted responses.
+Our independent research and assessments contribute to the coherence and quality of programs in the systems in which they are embedded.

 Economic impact of the Syrian conflict